I've found the best air fryer chips recipe ever

-Air fryer chips must currently be one of the world's favourite dishes.
+Air fryer chips – aka air fryer fries in America, where ‘chips’ means something else –must currently be one of the world's favourite dishes.
 Air fryer sales have gone through the roof and chips are both the first thing that a lot of people cook in one and, in some cases, quite probably the only thing.
 I am pretty partial to chips myself, and periodically try to find the ultimate cooking technique for them.

 I should really have called this piece How to make perfect air fryer chips… and this time I really mean it, as I previously wrote the same story with a different and less refined recipe, using mere dual cooking rather than triple.
 If you are in a hurry, I would stick to the double-cooked air fryer chips aproach, as you still get excellent chips and it's less laborious.
 You can also try my perfect air fryer chicken recipe – it's another one of the best things to cook in an air fryer.

 A bit of background for you.
 As ever, I used my Ninja Foodi Max SmartLid, which is the best air fryer I've tried – it's also the best multi-cooker, with no fewer than 15 cooking functions, and a handy, built-in temperature probe for meat.
-That's not much use for chips though, unless you are really into your microgastronomy, I couldn't really tell you what the optimum internal temperature of a chip is.
+That's not much use for chips though, unless you are really into your microgastronomy.
+I couldn't honestly tell you what the optimum internal temperature of a chip is, if I'm being frank.

 Chips or fries?
 Well, in terms of the perfect size, what I am looking at here is almost the exact mid-point of an American fry and a British chip.
 It's way smaller than a wedge.
 It's a Frip.
 Or is it a Chry?